jorgehatccrma/TweetDreams/README.md

 	> python startDreaming.py -l \#YourHashTag -j 192.168.1.2

 **Note:** the *backslash* (\\) is only necessary to escape the pound (#) symbol.
 If you don't want a pound symbol in you *local_term*, then you need to omit the \\.

+The above command and options will run the Python and Chuck server in the local machine and the Java visualizer in a remote machine (that's the default setting).
+If you want to run everything in the local machine, you can run the script with the following options:

+    > python startDreaming.py -l \#music -T -S -V -j 127.0.0.1 -p 127.0.0.1 -c 127.0.0.1

+**Note** if you do this, the visualizer will probably cover your terminal with a black screen.
+You will need to go to the terminal to enter your Twitter username/password to actually run *TweeDreams*.
+Once you enter the username/password, go back to the visualizer and enjoy!

 The above example will launch the tweets server (python) and sound (chuck) server locally (localhost) and will send OSC messages to the visualizer (java) app running at 192.168.1.2.